 The two albums were developed concurrently, and deal with similar – albeit contrasting – subject matter.
 Whereas In Love With A Ghost was heavily inspired by the time my partner and I spent in New York City between September 2014 and May 2015, the focus on Romer Shoal was less literary or romantic, but rather an exploration of geography and memory – in particular the locales outside of New York City, around New York harbour and along the Atlantic Coast.
 The two albums can, therefore, be seen as counterpoints to each other, or alternate sides of the same coin; In Love With A Ghost as the busy, city-based, night-time record, and Romer Shoal as the quiet, outskirts, day-time record.

-Having lived with Romer Shoal for some time now – it was actually completed in the summer of 2015 – I believe it to be perhaps the strongest riverrun work, and unquestionably my favourite.
+Having lived with Romer Shoal for some time now – it was actually completed in the summer of 2015 – I believe it to be one of the strongest riverrun albums.
 I particularly like the way the record is structured – six short pieces, followed by a very long one – and feel that 'Dubos Point' (the long last track, which I worked on in fits and starts for over a year) is perhaps the culmination of the riverrun sound.